Bobby Sands: Asia

+Memorials

+In Hartford, Connecticut, a memorial to Sands and the other hunger strikers was dedicated in 1997, the only one of its kind in the United States.
+Established by the Irish Northern Aid Committee and local Irish-Americans, it stands on a traffic island known as Bobby Sands Circle at the bottom of Maple Avenue near Goodwin Park.
+In 2001, a memorial to Sands and the other hunger strikers was unveiled in Havana, Cuba.
+In Providence, Rhode Island, a monument to Sands and the other hunger strikers was unveiled in May 2023.
+In May 2025, a statue of Sands was unveiled at the Republican Memorial Garden in Twinbrook, Belfast, to coincide with the 44th anniversary of his death.

 Political impact

-Nine other IRA and Irish National Liberation Army members who were involved in the 1981 Irish Hunger Strike died after Sands.
-On the day of Sands's funeral, Unionist leader Ian Paisley held a memorial service outside Belfast City Hall to commemorate the victims of the IRA.
+Nine IRA and Irish National Liberation Army members who were involved in the 1981 Irish Hunger Strike died after Sands.
+On the day of Sands's funeral the Unionist leader, Ian Paisley, held a memorial service outside Belfast City Hall to commemorate the victims of the IRA.
 In the Irish general election held the same year, two anti H-block candidates won seats on an abstentionist basis.

 The death of Sands resulted in a new surge of IRA activity and an immediate escalation in the Troubles, with the group obtaining many more members and increasing its fund-raising capability.
 Both nationalists and unionists began to harden their attitudes and move towards political extremes.
 Sands's Westminster seat was taken by his election agent, Owen Carron, standing as 'Anti H-Block Proxy Political Prisoner' with an increased majority.
-Shortly after Sands's death, the Representation of the People Act 1981 was passed through parliament.
-As a result of the Act, other prisoners on hunger strike were unable to stand in the second 1981 by-election in Fermanagh and South Tyrone.
+Shortly after Sands's death the Representation of the People Act 1981 was passed through parliament.
+As a result of the Act prisoners on hunger strike were unable to stand in the second 1981 by-election in Fermanagh and South Tyrone.